Cover photo: Flickr. John Picken Photo

 Serranito

-This is a traditional Sevillian sandwich, made up of a chicken fillet or pork loin with serrano ham, fresh tomato and roasted green peppers.
-Everything together makes it a delicacy.
+This is a traditional Sevillian sandwich made with a chicken cutlet or pork loin, Serrano ham, fresh tomato, and roasted green peppers.
+All these ingredients combined make it a real treat.

 Caracoles (snails)

-In Seville snails are smaller and only are available in one period of the year: May and June, when they become the star of the terraces.
-Eaten since the Roman times, they are very tasty and a little spicy, with their exquisite stock that drive the Sevillians crazy.
+In Seville, the snails are the smallest kind (the larger ones aren’t very popular), and they’re only available at one time of year: in May and June, when they become the star attraction on the terraces.
+Eaten since Roman times, they’re very tasty and slightly spicy, with an exquisite broth that Sevillians go crazy for.

 Traditional sweets